Israeli war crimes: Targeting of medical and religious sites

 On 27 March 2024, an Israeli airstrike targeted a paramedic center affiliated with the Islamic Group in Hebbariye, killing seven volunteer paramedics.
 The airstrike was condemned by the Lebanese Ministry of Health.
 Later in the day, Israeli airstrikes in Tayr Harfa killed two paramedics from the Islamic Health Society, while strikes in Naqoura killed one from the Amal Movement-affiliated Islamic Risala Scout Association.
 On 7 May 2024, Human Rights Watch declared the 27 March incident as an unlawful attack on civilians and said that they did not find any evidence of military targets at the site that was targeted.
 Investigations also showed that the IDF used an MPR 500 missile to conduct the raid.

 On 27 May 2024, an Israeli airstrike near Salah Ghandour Hospital in Bint Jbeil killed three civilians.
 WHO in Lebanon condemned the attack and called for the protection of hospitals and healthcare workers.
 In October 2024, the head of Lebanon's Civil Defence in the south said Israel was specifically attacking health workers, stating, "We have had 40 ambulances which have been completely destroyed.
 On top of that 24 rescuing stations have been hit – just in this area."
 Lebanese health officials stated on 5 October 2024 that fifty health officials had been killed in the prior 72 hours.
 Lebanon's health minister Firas Abiad stated the attacks were war crimes and part of Israel's systematic targeting of Lebanon's healthcare system.
 A November 2024 investigation found Israel had struck in "lethal proximity" to nineteen different hospitals in Lebanon.

+On 13 March 2026, an Israeli strike targeted a medical centre in Burj Qalaouiyah, southern Lebanon, killing at least 12 medical workers.
+The Lebanese Ministry of Health stated that the strike "violated all international humanitarian laws" and human rights groups called any attacks on medical workers as a war crime regardless of political affiliation.